Permissions scenarios

 • You can create multiple instances of manager and worker agents to distribute the workload.

-• You cannot unitize child documents further.
+• unitize child documents further.

-• You cannot perform document unitization on a parent document currently undergoing unitization.
+• perform document unitization on a parent document currently undergoing unitization.
 You can verify the successful creation of all child documents by checking the Related Items pane before initiating a new unitization request.

 • You can access the Document Unitization layout in the mass edit drop-down menu.
 It's important not to use it for splitting documents since the event handler framework does not execute from the mass operation framework.